Matías Dituro: Bolivia and Chile

 Dituro then moved to the Bolivian Primera División, with Cochabamba-based Aurora and Jorge Wilstermann.
 He scored four penalties for the latter.

 Following a spell in the Chilean Primera División with Antofagasta, Dituro returned to Bolivia in January 2017 with Bolívar.
 On 23 April, he scored from his own goal at the end of a 3–1 home win over San José.
 He went back to Chile in January 2018 on loan to Universidad Católica for a US$250,000 fee.

+Celta de Vigo

 On 8 July 2021, Dituro joined La Liga side Celta de Vigo on loan for the 2021–22 season with an option to make the deal permanent.
 He was signed by compatriot Eduardo Coudet to replace the retired Sergio Álvarez, and started ahead of Blanco who was still at the club.
 In his second match for Celta on 23 August, he saved a penalty from Rubén García and kept a clean sheet as the club drew 0–0 with Osasuna.

+Elche

+After a stint with Turkish club Fatih Karagümrük, he returned to Spain and joined Elche in 2024.
+On 4 July 2025, he renewed his contract for a further year.